sapphirepp/sapphirepp/doc/examples/scattering-only.md

   f_{lms}(t) = f_{lms, 0} \exp\left(-\nu \frac{l(l + 1)}{2} t\right)\,.
 $$

-@snippet{lineno} examples/scattering/config.h Initial value vector value
+@snippet{lineno} examples/scattering-only/config.h Initial value vector value

 The definition of the scattering frequency works similar.
 The only difference is, that the scattering frequency is a scalar function, therefore we use the function @dealref{value_list(),classFunction,abe86ee7f7f12cf4041d1e714c0fb42f3}
 to get the scattering frequency at multiple points in one function call.

-@snippet{lineno} examples/scattering/config.h Scattering freq
+@snippet{lineno} examples/scattering-only/config.h Scattering freq

 Since @sapphire expects a definition of the function @vfpref{Source},
 @vfpref{MagneticField} and @vfpref{BackgroundVelocityField} in `config.h`,
 we have to implement them here.
 We can however leave the implementation empty, since the functions won't be used in this example.

-@snippet{lineno} examples/scattering/config.h Source
+@snippet{lineno} examples/scattering-only/config.h Source

 Empty implementation of the magnetic field:

-@snippet{lineno} examples/scattering/config.h Magnetic field
+@snippet{lineno} examples/scattering-only/config.h Magnetic field

 Empty implementation of the background velocity field:

-@snippet{lineno} examples/scattering/config.h Velocity field
+@snippet{lineno} examples/scattering-only/config.h Velocity field

 Last, we have to close the namespaces and the include guard.

-@snippet{lineno} examples/scattering/config.h Close namespaces
+@snippet{lineno} examples/scattering-only/config.h Close namespaces

-### scattering.cpp {#mainFunction}
+### scattering-only.cpp {#mainFunction}

 In this file, we will define the `main` function for the scattering example.
 First, we include the header files we need:

-@snippet{lineno} examples/scattering/scattering.cpp Includes
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Includes

 Then we define the `main` function:

-@snippet{lineno} examples/scattering/scattering.cpp main func
+@snippet{lineno} examples/scattering-only/scattering-only.cpp main func

 We will run the program inside a try-catch block to catch any exceptions and output them.

-@snippet{lineno} examples/scattering/scattering.cpp try catch block begin
+@snippet{lineno} examples/scattering-only/scattering-only.cpp try catch block begin

 First, we need to initialize MPI for parallel runs:

-@snippet{lineno} examples/scattering/scattering.cpp MPI init
+@snippet{lineno} examples/scattering-only/scattering-only.cpp MPI init

 We will use the @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" class to output information to the console.
 The